 So, with these files already downloaded and stored, I can boldly tell you that you are safe.
 Even if a hacker hijacked your website tonight, you have no worries, because you just did a backup of your entire website with which you can restore your website, just the way it is.

-But, still keeping your backup on your computer’s had drive isn’t the best thing to do.
-Because you’re computer’s hard disk can as well crash or your files can get damaged.
+But, still keeping your backup on your computer’s hard drive isn’t the best thing to do.
+Because your computer’s hard disk can as well crash or your files can get damaged.

 Read how you can automate your WordPress website backup to cloud drives such as Dropbox, Google drive using UpdraftPlus plugin here (How to Automatically Backup Your WordPress Site Using UpdraftPlus Plugin).